defipy-devs/uniswappy/README.md

 # UniswapPy: Uniswap Analytics with Python
-This package is a python re-factor of the original Uniswap [V2](https://github.com/Uniswap/v2-core/blob/master/contracts/UniswapV2Pair.sol) and [V3](https://github.com/Uniswap/v3-core/blob/main/contracts/interfaces/pool/IUniswapV3PoolActions.sol) pairing code and can be utilized for the purpose of analysing and modelling its behavior for DeFi
+This package is a python re-factor of the both original Uniswap [V2](https://github.com/Uniswap/v2-core/blob/master/contracts/UniswapV2Pair.sol) and [V3](https://github.com/Uniswap/v3-core/blob/main/contracts/interfaces/pool/IUniswapV3PoolActions.sol) pairing codes and can be utilized for the purpose of analysing and modelling its behavior for DeFi

 ## Docs
 Visit [docs](https://defipy.org) for full documentation with walk-through